vanvalenlab/deepcell-types/README.md

 cell_type_info["cell_type"] = #YOUR_CELL_TYPE_LIST
 ```

-You also need to provide two mapping files: `celltype_mapping.yaml` and `channel_mapping.yaml` that maps your cell types and marker channels to the standard lists.
+You can also provide two optional mapping files: `celltype_mapping.yaml` and `channel_mapping.yaml` that maps your cell types and marker channels to the standard lists.
 The standard lists can be found here in `deepcelltypes-kit/deepcelltype_kit/config/core_celltypes.yaml` and `deepcelltypes-kit/deepcelltype_kit/config/master_channel.yaml`.
 If there are no cell type annotations, simply list `Unknown: Unknown` in the `celltype_mapping.yaml`.
+If your cell types and channels already match the standard lists, you can skip this by setting the two arguments to `None`.